Volcano rabbit: Distribution and habitat

 Popocatépetl, one of four volcanoes around which the volcano rabbit lives.
 Forests of Pinus hartwegii, a species of conifer found in habitats suitable for the rabbit, can be seen around the volcano.

 Volcano rabbits are endemic to an area of only 386 km2 just southeast of Mexico City, in alpine scrublands surrounding four volcanoes (Cerro Tláloc, Popocatépetl, Iztaccíhuatl, and El Pelado).
 The largest of these volcanic regions is within the Iztaccíhuatl–Popocatépetl National Park, with other areas including the Chichinautzin and Pelado volcanoes.
 The highly vegetated Altzomoni peak within the park is noted as being able to sustain a notably large volcano rabbit population compared to other regions.
 Historically, the volcano rabbit likely occupied larger areas within the Trans-Mexican Volcanic Belt and the Sierra Chichinautzin mountain range.
 The range of the volcano rabbit has since been fragmented into 16 (later 19) individual patches across these volcanoes due to human disturbance.
 Volcano rabbits are commonly found at altitudes between 3150 and 3400 m, but can occur anywhere from 2800 to 4250 m.

-The local climate in the volcano rabbit's habitat is temperate, subhumid, and has a mean annual temperature of 9.6 C. Annual rainfall averages about 1500 mm.
+The local climate in the volcano rabbit's habitat is temperate and subhumid, with a mean annual temperature of 9.6 C. Annual rainfall averages about 1500 mm.
 The soil consists mostly of andosols and lithosols, and the vegetation includes varieties from the Nearctic and Neotropical realms, with plants coming from both coniferous forest and tropical communities.
-This diversity in vegetation is attributed to the Trans-Mexican Volcanic Belt acting as a barrier between these realms.
+This vegetation diversity is attributed to the Trans-Mexican Volcanic Belt acting as a barrier between these realms.
 The plants Festuca tolucensis and Pinus hartwegii are abundant in volcano rabbit habitats.
 The species prefers habitats with tall, dense vegetation from a variety of bunch grasses referred to as zacatón, such as Muhlenbergia macroura and Festuca amplissima.
 Volcano rabbits show strong preferences for thickly vegetated pine, alder, and mixed pine-alder forest habitats.
-Human activity in the area has had a great impact upon the volcano rabbit's habitat, which has been fragmented by highways, farming, afforestation, and unsound fire and grazing practices.
+Human activity in the area has had a great impact upon the volcano rabbit's habitat, which highways, farming have fragmented, afforestation, and unsound fire and grazing practices.
 A study on the effects of climate change upon volcano rabbit populations concluded that fluctuations in climate affected rabbits more on the edge of their habitable range.

 The volcano rabbit was once considered to live on the volcano Nevado de Toluca, and a specimen was collected there in 1975 by mammalogist Ticul Álvarez.
 Research conducted by Jurgen Hoth and colleagues in 1987 found no records of the species there, and noted that it had not been seen in at least 15 years, according to local accounts.
 There was a sighting of a single rabbit in the region in August 2003, but it was declared extinct within this portion of its range in 2018.
 Populations exist elsewhere within the Trans-Mexican Volcanic Belt and in captivity.
 By 2019, the International Union for Conservation of Nature no longer mentioned the Nevado de Toluca as a current or potential site for the distribution of this species.